kovidgoyal/calibre/manual/develop.rst

 near the top of the file.
 Now run the command :command:`calibredb`.
 The very first line of output should be ``Hello, world!``.

+You can also setup a calibre development environment inside the free Microsoft Visual Studio, if you like, following the instructions `here <http://www.mobileread.com/forums/showthread.php?t=251201>`_.

 OS X development environment
 ------------------------------